hsnfirdaus/action-upload-drive-oauth/README.md

  ┣ 📂 v2.0 // child folder
  ┃ ┗ 📜 uploaded_file_v2.0
 ```

-#### `owner` (Optional):
-The email address of a user account that has access to the drive folder and will get the ownership of the file after its creation.
-To use this feature you must grant your service account a [domain-wide delegation of authority](https://developers.google.com/admin-sdk/directory/v1/guides/delegation) beforehand.

 #### `override` (Optional):
 If set true, delete files with the same name before uploading.